When youโre just considering learning Japanese, it can be overwhelming to try to remember all the things you have to keep in mind.

 Things close by will begin with ko-, things further away with so-, and things quite far away with a-.

-To learn more about Japanese pronouns, check out this post that goes more into depth on the topic.
+Check out my post on Japanese pronouns that goes more into depth on the topic.

 Tip #17: Suffixes Are One Of the Easier Grammar Aspects To Master